KNTU-CE/PG_AD/_posts/2021-02-25-welcome-to-ad.markdown

 categories: messages
 ---

-in this site We'll add every new projects or homeworks in their parts (You can find them in navigation bar on top 👆)  and also notify all by posting it.
+We'll add every new projects or homeworks in their parts (You can find them in navigation bar on top 👆).\\
+You'll be notified by the posts in the main page.